You-Gao/Blog/_life/2025-12-19-linguistics.md

 # linguistics and the such

 It has been an odd half-year for me.
 My mind has been focused on understanding language and it has not stopped.
 Language as in grammar, plus "*semantics*" and "*syntax*".
-You could trace through my blogs and find understanding language was at the core of most posts. "*art interpretation*", "*Wittgenstein*", "*data ethics*", physics, the "*self*", and the year's writing were focused on language.
+You could trace through my blogs and identify understanding language at the core of most posts. "*art interpretation*", "*Wittgenstein*", "*data ethics*", physics, the "*self*", and the year's writing were focused on language.

 I don't mean the English language or the spoken language.
-More so about what are symbols, what is meaning, and what is truth.
-This interest than transitioned to thinking about formalism in programming languages like "*Prolog*" and "*Scala*".
-With the main goal in answering what is "*representation*" and what is "*computation*".
-Both topics circling back to using and understanding language.
+More so about what symbols are, what their meaning is, and what the truth is.
+This interest then transitioned to thinking about formalism in programming languages like "*Prolog*" and "*Scala*".
+With the main goal of answering what "*representation* " is and what "*computation*"  is.
+Both topics circle back to using and understanding language.

 ## resources